 Don’t outfit wide windows with horizontal blinds that aren’t suited for them.
 Choose vertical blinds, and make sure they’re measured and cut properly so they don’t drag on the floor.
 Otherwise, that could compromise their durability.

-Trust Utah Blinds Gallery to provide you with a varied selection.
+Trust Utah Blinds Gallery Wallpaper Warehouse to provide you with a varied selection.
 We want to make the choice between horizontal or vertical blinds easier, so we want you to know about all of your options before you finalize your window treatment design plan.